michellemwangi01/The-Snapstore-Flask/README.md

 3 .Purchase Photos: When you find the perfect image, proceed to the secure checkout process.
 SnapStore accepts various payment methods for your convenience.

 4 .Create Your Profile: Customize your user profile to showcase your favorite photos and connect with other users who share your interests.

-5 .User Profiles
-Your user profile is your personal space on SnapStore.
-Here's what you can do with it:

 6 .Upload Profile Picture: Add a profile picture to make your presence in the community more personal.